meorules/SecureAttendanceRegister/README.md

 pug
 ```

-# List of Development Dependencies:
+# List of Development Dependencies (If manual install is required):
 ```
 @babel/core
 @babel/eslint-parser